foundersandcoders/our-site-v3/src/pages/documents/apprenticeships.md

 # Software Developer Apprenticeships with Founders and Coders

-#### Founders and Coders is launching a Software Developer Apprenticeship so that employers can reliably hire diverse, talented and well-trained developers without hiring fees.
+#### Founders and Coders is launching a Software Developer Apprenticeship so that employers can reliably hire dedicated and diverse developers without hiring fees.

 ## Who are Founders and Coders?
 Founders and Coders is a UK-based nonprofit that has been running tuition-free, peer-led training programmes in web development in London since 2014.
 We have also worked with Mercy Corps and with the UK government to deliver programmes in the Middle East.